 This is especially important for children.
 They are completely oblivious that sugar is bad.
 Their diet usually includes sugary cereals and biscuits, among other ultra-processed foods.

 Sugar is also in almost all sauces (ketchup, barbecue…), most sausages, processed meats (marinated steaks, burgers…).
-There are many more foods that include sweeteners in their ingredients to exploit their flavor and make them more palatable.
+Many more foods include sweeteners in their ingredients to exploit their flavor and make them more palatable.

 It is therefore essentially crucial that if we want to exclude added and refined sugar from our diet completely, we take into account these two points: